 Key Stage 4

-A fast track route is offered to high achievers in both maths and English.
-In English, fast track students take their (I)GCSE examinations for both English language and English literature in June of Year 10.
-They start an AS level qualification in Year 11 and are offered to take their AS level examination in May/June of Year 11.
-In maths, from 2019 fast track students take their exams in May of Year 10 and study a further mathematical qualification in preparation for A level in Year 11.
+A fast track route is offered to high achievers in maths.
+From 2019 fast track students take their IGCSE maths exam in May of Year 10 and study a further mathematical qualification in preparation for A level in Year 11.

 Key Stage 5

-DBGS offers a full A level Programme for students aged 16 and above.
+DBGS offers a full A-level programme for students aged 16 and above.
 Students in Year 12 choose four subjects to study at AS level and take their external examinations at the end if the year.
-Subjects offered at DBGS include art, biology, business studies, chemistry, drama, economics, English literature, geography, global perspectives and research, history, information technology, maths, physics, and psychology.
+Subjects offered at DBGS include art, biology, business studies, chemistry, drama, economics, English literature, geography, history, maths, physical education, physics, and psychology.
 Following that, they may choose to drop one subject and continue with the remaining three subjects for a full A level.
-DBGS offers a comprehensive support for students through their university application process in years twelve and thirteen including writing personal statements, writing references, and careers advice .
+DBGS offers a comprehensive support for students through their university application process in years 12 and 13 including writing personal statements, writing references, and careers advice .
 The school is a registered centre for UCAS for students wishing to continue their higher education in the UK and assist others applying for universities all over the world.

 The school is registered examination centre for Cambridge Assessment International Education (CAIE) formerly Cambridge International Examination (CIE) and Edexcel Pearson.
 In addition, it is a centre for Cambridge Assessment Admissions Testing which administers admission tests for higher education worldwide such as BMAT, for students applying for medicine and biomedical courses in the UK.

 You can access Cambridge Assessment Admissions Testing website here.